Kuifje02/vrpy/docs/solving_options.rst

 Linear programming or dynamic programming
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-vrpy's ``solve`` method relies on a column generation procedure.
+`vrpy`'s ``solve`` method relies on a column generation procedure.
 At every iteration, a master problem and a sub problem are solved.
 The sub problem consists in finding variables which are likely to improve the master problem's objective function.
 The sub problem - or
 pricing problem - can be solved either with linear programming, or with dynamic programming.